High Court of Justiciary: Appellate jurisdiction

 Following the Criminal Appeal (Scotland) Act 1926 (16 & 17 Geo.
-V), when the Scottish High Court of Justiciary hears criminal appeals, it is known as the Court of Criminal Appeal.
-The Criminal Appeal (Scotland) Act 1927 was passed the following year specifically to deal with the Case of Oscar Slater.
+5. c.
+15), when the Scottish High Court of Justiciary hears criminal appeals, it is known as the Court of Criminal Appeal.
+The Criminal Appeal (Scotland) Act 1927 (17 & 18 Geo.
+5. c.
+26) was passed the following year specifically to deal with the Case of Oscar Slater.

 The court consists of at least three judges when hearing appeals against conviction and two when hearing appeals against sentence, although more judges may sit when the court is dealing with exceptionally difficult cases or those where important matters of law may be considered.
 This is known as a full bench.
 Appeals by right are heard from the High Court of Justiciary (sitting at first instance) and sheriff courts sitting in solemn procedure; with appeals, with leave, on questions of law are heard from the Sheriff Appeal Court.
 Appeals against sentence or conviction in summary proceedings before the sheriff courts or justice of the peace courts are heard before the Sheriff Appeal Court.
 The High Court also hears appeals in cases referred to it by the Scottish Criminal Cases Review Commission.

 Leave to appeal is granted by a Lord Commissioner of Justiciary in chambers under sections 106 and 107 of the Criminal Procedure (Scotland) Act 1995 when a person is convicted in solemn procedure in either the High Court or sheriff courts, with the High Court sitting as the Appeal Court.

 Appeals against convictions or sentence in summary procedure heard in sheriff courts and justice of the peace courts are now heard by the Sheriff Appeal Court.
 However, referrals on points of law may be heard in the High Court from the Sheriff Appeal Court with the permission of the High Court.
 Two judges sit to hear an appeal against sentence, and three judges sit to hear an appeal against conviction.
 The High Court of Justiciary sits as an appeal court in Edinburgh.

 The High Court, as a collegiate court, has the ability to convene a bench of greater numbers of Lords Commissioners of Justiciary to overturn decisions and precedent established by previous appeals.
 Such a decision is made by the High Court on its own initiative.
 It is possible for the entire High Court to sit in determination of an appeal.

 In exceptional circumstances, a person may petition the Scottish Criminal Cases Review Commission, who have the authority to refer an appeal back to the High Court of Justiciary, if the Commission determine that a miscarriage of justice has or might have occurred.

 Under Section 35 of the Scotland Act 2012, the High Court as an Appeal Court will also hear referrals on human rights compatibility issues from the Sheriff Appeal Court, sheriff courts, and from cases being heard at first-instance by a single Lord Commissioner of Justiciary.
 The High Court can then make a determination on that issue, or it can refer the matter to the Supreme Court of the United Kingdom.